-1. Encourage young people to talk with
+1. Encourage young people to talk

-America’s youth will value freedom and opportunities in a new way.
+country.
+That way, America’s youth will value freedom and opportunities in a new way.

-3. Have young people visit historical
+3. Have young people

-heritage on a personal level.
+appreciate our nation’s heritage on a personal level.

 4. Encourage young people to read the Declaration of Independence and the U.S. Constitution.
 Explain the meaning of each document and allow them to appreciate the documents for themselves.